Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

   - Clean history preservation for auditing and data lineage
   - Time travel

-## Implementation
-Usually, HMS is hosted on a single-node PostgreSQL database.
-This has fault tolerance implications.

-## Performance
+## Stability and Performance
+HMS stores locations at the partition-level.

+For tables with "too many" partitions, HMS (usually PostgreSQL) falls down. ([This annoying article by Cloudera simply says, "don't do that!"](https://blog.cloudera.com/partition-management-in-hadoop/))

+For tables with too many files belonging to the location of any given partition, the HDFS NameNode falls down.

+Therefore:
+- `# of files in a table = # of partitions in a table * # of files per partition`
+- `optimal # of files in a table = low integer multiple of HDFS block size`
+- Shifting the balance requires:
+  - Moving partitions on HMS to adjust `# of partitions in a table`
+  - Relocating the files on the HDFS NameNode to make partition locations work (every file in a partition must be in a subdirectory tree of the partition location)
+- Both the HMS and the HDFS NameNode are single-instance by design.

-Because the Hive Metastore is the only metadata store for query engines which use it, querying it to get the HDFS paths to use for a query always has to be at the table level.
-For tables with many partitions (FAANG-scale may be hundreds of thousands of partitions per table), PostgreSQL falls down. ([This annoying article by Cloudera simply says, "don't do that!"](https://blog.cloudera.com/partition-management-in-hadoop/)) The real issue is that any query engine that uses **WHERE-clause-predicate-pushdown-into-FROM-clause** cannot send the Hive Metastore a query that filters on those **FROM-clause-predicates** because the query engine cannot know ahead of time what the location property may contain or even the order of the predicates for the directory structure.
+Because the Hive Metastore is the only metadata store for query engines which use it, querying it to get the HDFS paths to use for a query always has to be at the partition level.
+For tables with many partitions (FAANG-scale may be hundreds of thousands of partitions per table), PostgreSQL falls down.
+The real issue is that any query engine that uses **WHERE-clause-predicate-pushdown-into-FROM-clause** cannot send the Hive Metastore a query that filters on those **FROM-clause-predicates** because the query engine cannot know ahead of time what the location property may contain or even the order of the predicates for the directory structure.
 Therefore, a SQL query that the query engine knows ahead of time will hit only one partition still has to get all of the partitions for the corresponding table from HMS.

 ## Other Query Engines
 - Presto